 SPA caching rules boil down to

-- Prevent caching of the
+- Prevent caching the

 index.html